 Researching, developing, and commercializing drug products entails significant product liability risks.
 Liability claims may arise from our and our collaborators' use of products in clinical trials and the commercial sale of those products.
 Consumers may make these claims directly and our collaborators or others selling these products may seek contribution from us if they receive claims from consumers.
 Although we currently have product liability insurance that covers our clinical trials, we will need to increase and expand this coverage as we commence larger scale trials and if our drug candidates are approved for commercial sale.
 This insurance may be prohibitively expensive or may not fully cover our potential liabilities.
-Inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could have a material adverse effect on our business and results of operations.
+Inability to obtain sufficient insurance coverage at an acceptable cost or otherwise to protect against potential product liability claims could prevent or inhibit the commercialization of products that we or our collaborators develop.
+Product liability claims could have a material adverse effect on our business and results of operations.
 Our liability could exceed our total assets if we do not prevail in a lawsuit from any injury caused by our drug products.